 Sometimes, businesses require the assistance of professional contractors for a very specific purpose.
 If, for example you’re building a second location for your company, then you will need to hire construction workers to help you out.

 However, sometimes businesses may require more “general” assistance from contractors and freelancers.
 A business that needs IT support may need to strike a long-term deal with a tech contractor.

 So it’s crucial to determine what you need from a contractor as well as how long you’ll need their help.
 This will allow you to make smarter, more financially sound decisions in the hiring process.

 While trust is essential to developing a good working relationship with a contractor or freelancer, it’s nevertheless important to document your agreements.
 Don’t ever assume that “things will just work out” and don’t take strangers at their word.

 It might sound paranoid to insist on putting everything down in writing, but it will protect your business should a disagreement or misunderstanding arise.
-Plus, good contractors will appreciate your attention to detail and welcome transparency at every stage of a project.
+Plus, good workers will appreciate your attention to detail and welcome transparency at every stage of a project.
 Contracts protect freelancers and contractors too.

 Review Previous Work

 Whether you’re looking for a contractor that manufactures safety equipment (like OTW Safety for example) or a catering company to cook for a business picnic, you should always review a contractor’s previous work before you hire them.